mattdesl/shader-reload/README.md

 ## Quick Start

-This module includes a simple development server to get you up and running.
-For a more advanced project, you may want to copy and modify the [dev.js](./bin/dev.js) script, or integrate the WebSocket events into your own environment (e.g. Webpack, Express, whatever).
+This module includes `glsl-server`, a simple development server to get you up and running.
+For advanced projects, you may choose to use another [development tool](#development-tool).

 From your project folder using `node@8.4.x` and `npm@5.3.x` or higher: